 2. Quit Smoking

 Smoking is an extremely harmful habit that not only hurts your lungs and risks cancer but also deteriorates organ health which could cause digestive tract issues, raise your blood pressure, and even cause internal bleeding.
 Doctors highly recommend that you quit smoking in general but especially during your pregnancy as the risks are almost three times as bad as normal and could also impact your child’s health and delivery.

 One of the most common reasons behind your GI tract health deteriorating is dehydration.
 Water plays a crucial role in maintaining a healthy digestive system as well as organ health, especially intestinal health.
 So, remember to drink the right amount of water and fluids during the day and consume water-rich food like watermelons, cucumbers and grapes.

 Some medications can cause black stools, which is why it is recommended that you do not self-medicate during the period of your pregnancy.
 Before consuming any over-the-counter medication, consult a doctor and ensure that you keep them in the loop about the medication you consume.

 Remember that exercise is crucial for your well-being.
 Some light exercise will not only preserve organ health but will also help improve digestion and ensure muscle health.
 This is also known to help avoid black stools.

 What to Do If You Notice Black Stools

-It is best you consult your doctor immediately even if the cause is minor as it is best to rule out any danger.
+It is best that you consult your doctor immediately even if the cause is minor, as it is best to rule out any danger.
 Remember that when you’re pregnant, you also carry the well-being of your child in your hands.
 Get the help of professionals whenever possible to rule out any future danger for both you and your child.

 Even though black stools during pregnancy can be a mildly worrying sign, they don’t always indicate danger.
 Consult your doctor, follow up on the advice given, and ensure you keep an eye on the other symptoms.
 Communicate openly and in detail with your doctors so you take the right step forward.